Equilibrium thermometry in the multilevel quantum Rabi model

 Compared to the QRM, this model yields a ladder of bright twofold-degenerate adiabatic levels within the zeroth order AA, with energies depending on their own specific light--matter coupling.
 The dark sector, with singular values of $\lambda_k=0$, remains uncoupled and has free cavity $N-M$ degenerate energies $E(n) = \omega_fn$ for $D_g>D_e$ (or $E(n) = \omega_f\,n+\omega_a$ for $D_g<D_e$).

 Before we take the next step and write out the entire Hamiltonian within this $0$-th order AA displaced oscillator basis, it is convenient to consider the `SVD detuning' approximation.
-Considering, for instance, the small detuning terms in Eq.~\eqref{eq:full_hamiltonian} for the excited band, and also assuming $D_e>M$ (so that the band dimension exceeds the population of the bright manifold), we have
+Let us treat the small detuning terms in Eq.~\eqref{eq:full_hamiltonian} for the excited band, i.e.,

-Restricting first to the bright subspace, where $k\leq M$, we know from the $0$-th order AA that the $k$-th bright eigenstate will be made up of a superposition of the $k$-th bright doublet pair elements $\ket{G_k},\ket{E_k}$, to zeroth order in $\omega_a$.
+as a perturbation.
+Assuming $D_e>M$ (so that the band dimension exceeds the population of the bright manifold) and restricting first to the bright subspace, where $k\leq M$, we know from the $0$-th order AA that the $k$-th bright eigenstate will be made up of a superposition of the $k$-th bright doublet pair elements $\ket{G_k},\ket{E_k}$, to zeroth order in $\omega_a$.
 To first order in perturbation theory, we retain

 with $\Delta_k^{e}$ absorbing $\varepsilon$, giving the `SVD averaged' detuning contribution to the energies in the excited manifold.
 The same procedure can be followed for the ground-state intraband detuning term.
 This approximation works best when far from any crossings between any two energy levels, i.e., $\Delta E \gg\varepsilon$.
 We will adopt it globally, however, accepting that it is least accurate at avoided crossings.
 This is due to the associated error being bounded at order $\varepsilon$ and remaining negligible throughout the parameter ranges we consider ($\varepsilon/\omega_a\ll1$).
-Within the dark sector, the unperturbed manifold is quasi-degenerate, so all $\Theta_{E/G}$ elements contribute on the same scale $\mathcal{O}(\varepsilon)$, however, as full numerics confirm (Fig.~ \ref{fig:AAverificationQFI}), thermometric precision is insensitive to this fine structure, so we simply ignore it.
+Within the dark sector, the unperturbed manifold is quasi-degenerate, so all $\hat\Theta_{E/G}$ elements contribute on the same scale $\mathcal{O}(\varepsilon)$, however, as full numerics confirm (Fig.~ \ref{fig:AAverificationQFI}), thermometric precision is insensitive to this fine structure, so we simply ignore it.